 Students must take two semesters of biology and one corresponding lab.
 While students typically fulfill this requirement with introductory biology classes, upper-level classes can also count.
 This requirement can be fulfilled using AP credits accepted by JHU.

 Students can choose two introductory social science courses.
 Courses applied to this requirement must come from different academic departments (i.e., Psychology, Sociology, Economics).
 Current students, please see your PHS Community page on Blackboard or contact your Academic Advisor with questions about course eligibility.

 Public Health Studies Core Courses

-All six courses are required.
+Six core courses are required.
 With advisor approval, other JHU statistics courses can substitute for AS.280.345 Public Health Biostatistics.
 Otherwise, no substitutions are allowed.
-All courses must be completed before taking any courses at the Johns Hopkins Bloomberg School of Public Health.
-Semesters these courses are offered are indicated for each.
+All six core courses must be completed before taking any courses at the JHU Bloomberg School of Public Health.

 - AS.280.101 Introduction to Public Health (fall and spring)